realmfikri/e-mrtd/README.md

 - Supply the CVCA first and the terminal certificate second via the repeatable `--ta-cvc` flag, and point `--ta-key` at the terminal PKCS#8 PEM.
 - With the credentials present the host performs PACE, Chip Authentication, and the protected TA handshake; success is logged as `Terminal Authentication handshake completed.` followed by `EF.DG3`/`EF.DG4` access reports.
 - Omit `--ta-key` to stay in passive reporting mode when you only want CVC metadata summaries.
+- Synthetic fingerprint (DG3) and iris (DG4) payloads are now provisioned during personalization.
+Run the same `ReadDG1Main` command without any `--ta-cvc`/`--ta-key` flags to observe `EF.DG3 inaccessible` / `EF.DG4 inaccessible` before TA, then repeat with the credentials above to see both groups become readable under the upgraded secure messaging session.

 When running inside a headless shell (e.g. CI), prepend `JAVA_TOOL_OPTIONS=-Djava.awt.headless=true` so the synthetic biometric generator can render without an X server.